wvdlaan/gswd3/README.md

 1. [Install leiningen](https://github.com/technomancy/leiningen)
 2. Clone this repository
-3. Run this command from the within the repository:
+3. Run these commands from the within the repository:

+     $ lein cljsbuild once
      $ lein ring server

-4. Wait for the browser to open at [http://localhost:3000]
+4. Wait for the browser to open at [http://localhost:3000](http://localhost:3000)

 ## License